Method2Model

 • An approximate timeline, assuming reasonable response times from you.

-• We work up to a draft deliverable within the agreed scope.
+• We produce draft deliverables within the agreed scope.

-• You review and request minor changes or clarifications.
+• You review and request minor changes or clarifications within the agreed revision policy.

 When the stage is approved and the agreed payment is completed, we:

-• Unlock and deliver the final files in your project dashboard (reports, code, notebooks, etc.), and
+• Unlock and deliver the final files in your project dashboard (reports, code, notebooks, runbooks), and

-• Send you an email confirming that the files are available for download.
+• Send you an email confirming that the files are available.

-Until payment for a stage is completed, draft files may be shared for review, but final downloadable versions and full code repositories may remain locked, watermarked, or accessible only in read-only form.
-Fees for completed stages are normally non-refundable, unless otherwise agreed in writing.
+Until payment for a stage is completed, drafts may be shared for review, but final downloadable versions and full code repositories may remain locked, watermarked, or accessible only in read-only form.
+Fees for completed stages are normally non-refundable unless otherwise agreed in writing.

 7. Scope and limitations (important)